 It is not illegal to take a photo of yourself voting, but it is strongly advised you do not take photos inside polling stations in case you accidentally reveal how someone else voted, as this is illegal.

 There might be people outside your polling station representing your local candidates’ political parties.
 These are “tellers”.
-They are volunteers and are there to collect voters’ polling numbers to feedback to their party the number of voters and who they voted for.
+They are volunteers and are there to collect voters’ polling numbers to feedback to their party who has voted and who hasn't.
 They’re allowed to be there, but you do not have to interact or speak to a teller if you do not want to.

 After you've voted